The Ontario Student Assistance Program (OSAP) is a financial aid program that offers funding for post-secondary education in two forms:

 Step 5- Update your income

-Before your second installment is released you will receive an email prompting you to log in to the OSAP website and complete an income update.
+Before your second instalment is released you will receive an email prompting you to log in to the OSAP website and complete an income update.

 Reporting changes to the Financial Assistance office